waqqasiq/resume-gen/README.md

 * Increase/reduce space between sections
 * Change order of sequence in which the sections appear

-Note: Note of your personal data is stored on any physical/cloud server or any database whatsoever.
+Note: None of your personal data or uploaded image is stored on any physical/cloud server or any database whatsoever.